Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 IPFIX is a flow export standard used to identify and collect application and transaction data in a network infrastructure.
 Flow data provides visibility into application traffic utilization and structure at any time, enabling you to report on key network performance metrics related to application workload.
 This is often leveraged as an alternative to full packet capture and analysis for ongoing monitoring of a network infrastructure.
 Various network devices including switches, firewalls, load balancers, and routers typically provide flow-based feeds to collectors which are then analyzed by a performance monitoring and analytics toolset.

 Using Network telemetry functionality, the LoadMaster is now able to participate in providing flow data visibility in conjunction with a compatible IPFIX data analysis system.
-Kemp recommends using the Flowmon Collector for this data analysis.
-The Kemp Flowmon Collector is the ideal network monitoring appliance that captures, stores, and processes flow data, including normalization, visualization, and analysis.
+We recommend using the Progress Flowmon Collector for this data analysis.
+The Flowmon Collector is the ideal network monitoring appliance that captures, stores, and processes flow data, including normalization, visualization, and analysis.

 For further details on Network Telemetry, refer to the Network Telemetry Feature Description.